issamemari/A-Query-Engine-for-Web-Service-Compositions/README.md

 Suppose we wish to evaluate the following query: get the names, phone numbers and addresses of all open bakeries within 500 meters from 212 Rue de Tolbiac (La Maison des Eléves de Télécom ParisTech).
 The following is an example of a valid way to write this query:

-`result(?name, ?phone number, ?full address) geocodeio("212 Rue de Tolbiac", ?location) # nearbySearchiiio(?location, "bakery", "500", ?place id) # placeDetailsiooooooo(?place id, ?name, ?type, ?phone number, ?full address, ?rating, ?website, "true")`
+`result(?name, ?phone number, ?full address) geocode^io("212 Rue de Tolbiac", ?location) # nearbySearch^iiio(?location, "bakery", "500", ?place id) # placeDetails^iooooooo(?place id, ?name, ?type, ?phone number, ?full address, ?rating, ?website, "true")`

 More formally, the parser validates the given query against the regular language defined by the following regular grammar: